The John Singer Sargent Archive at the MFA

 Born in Europe to American parents, John Singer Sargent (1856–1925) lived his life as an expatriate.
 However, he considered Boston to be his American home, maintaining many ties to the city and its citizens.
 Sargent held his first solo exhibition in Boston in 1888 at the St. Botolph Club, and he painted many of the city’s most prominent individuals—society leaders, artists, musicians and collectors like Isabella Stewart Gardner.
 Over the years, the MFA has been committed to the artist, buying and commissioning his work during his lifetime, as well as presenting major exhibitions, including a memorial exhibition in 1925, a centenary celebration in 1956, his first comprehensive retrospective in 1999 and the first display dedicated solely to his watercolor paintings in 2013.
 The MFA’s Ruth and Carl J. Shapiro Gallery, 232, located on the second floor of the Art of the Americas Wing, is dedicated to Sargent’s art, featuring approximately 25 of his renowned paintings.
 As Sargent put it, describing the disposition of his watercolors, he would be pleased to think “that their home would be in Boston, where so many other things of mine belong.”
 Sargent died in his sleep in London in April 1925, on the eve of his departure for Boston.
 It was front-page news in the Boston Daily Globe, which also declared, “Boston Claims Sargent, Great Master, as her Own.”

 Access to the John Singer Sargent Archive

 We will continue to add material online as resources become available.
-One of the exciting things about studying American art is that objects and manuscripts keep turning up.
 Do you have letters to or from Sargent, or photographs of the painter?
 Let us know!